 If symptoms are not relieved after 1 week, doctors may recommend a different elimination diet.

 If no symptoms occur, foods are added back one at a time.
 Each added food is given for more than 24 hours or until symptoms appear, and thus the allergen is identified.
-Or the doctor may ask the person to eat a small amount of a food in the office.
+If the person has had very severe allergic reactions to food, the doctor may ask the person to eat a small amount of a food in the office.
 The doctor then observes the person’s reaction to the food.

 Did You Know...

 For many years, doctors have advised against feeding young infants foods that commonly trigger an allergic reaction (such as peanuts) as a way to prevent food allergies.
 However, new evidence suggests that regularly feeding infants foods that contain peanuts may help prevent them from developing a peanut allergy.
 More study of this approach is needed.